He shot at 'everyone he saw': Atlanta spa workers recount horrors of shooting

 The spa, which is surrounded by other spas, 24-hour businesses, adult entertainment venues and nightclubs, usually leaves its front and back doors open during the day, for visitors, foot traffic and the occasional stray cat to drop by.

-A security guard was on duty at the spa between 11 p.m. and 7 a.m., according to Kang.
+A security guard was on duty at the spa from 11 p.m. to 7 a.m., according to Kang.

 The attacks began around 5 p.m., when four people were killed near Acworth, a suburb north of Atlanta, authorities said.
 At 5:47 p.m., officers responded to a robbery at Gold Spa, according to APD’s call sheet.
 At 5:57 p.m., they received a report of shots fired at Aromatherapy Spa across the street.